Protein Adsorption on Alkanethiolate Self-assembled Monolayers: Nanoscale Surface Structural and Chemical Effects

 We report a study of protein adsorption on controlled surfaces.
 Hydrophilic (carboxylic acid-terminated) and hydrophobic (methyl-terminated) self-assembled monolayers (SAMs) on Au(111) surfaces were prepared at different solution temperatures and characterized by low-current scanning tunneling microscopy (STM).
 Protein adsorption on these SAMs was investigated by surface plasmon resonance (SPR) sensors and tapping-mode atomic force microscopy (TM-AFM).
 Results show that both nanoscale surface chemical and structural properties of SAMs affect protein adsorption.
 Specifically, carboxylic acid-terminated SAMs formed at higher temperatures have more compact structures and generally promote protein adsorption, whereas the adsorbed amount of protein is similar on methyl-terminated SAMs regardless of solution temperatures at which SAMs are formed.

 Liu, Lingyan, "Protein Adsorption on Alkanethiolate Self-assembled Monolayers: Nanoscale Surface Structural and Chemical Effects" (2003).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 221.